FranciscoPosada/cash_register/README.md

 - **Product Categories**: Organize products into categories (e.g., beverages, fruits) for easier browsing.

 - **Order History**: Allow users to view their previous purchases and receipts.

+- **Front End Implementation**: Implement a Rails based front end to replace the CLI interface

 ## Contributing